Generative AI consulting

 If you need a generative AI consultant, please get in touch with Fast Data Science

-Categorising documents
+Example 1: Categorising documents

-For example, if you want to find out if a clinical trial includes chemotherapy, a simple quick and dirty solution is to assemble a word list such as “chemotherapy”, “chemo”, and drug names such as “Paclitaxel”, and look for these in a document.
+An example of a rule-based system would be, if you want to find out if a clinical trial includes chemotherapy, a simple quick and dirty solution is to assemble a word list such as “chemotherapy”, “chemo”, and drug names such as “Paclitaxel”, and look for these in a document.
 This approach is very quick to implement but you may wish to validate it - for example, take a set of 10 randomly selected unseen documents, send them through your program, and check that your handwritten rule is not over-triggering.
 Assembling a word list often results in false positives.
 The keyword “chemotherapy” would be triggered by the sentence “This trial does not involve chemotherapy”, or by any mentions of the topic in the preface or references of a document.

 Finally, we have neural networks which will learn to take the entire context of a sentence into account when categorising a document.

-Finding structured information
+Example 2: Finding structured information

 So, what if we used some of the approaches listed above in conjunction with generative AI?
 This is generally what I end up doing in most of our generative AI consulting engagements.